nweat/nweat-old-portfolio/_pages/projects.md

       <li class="list-group-item">
       <span class="underline"><b>Service Security (2016)</b> </span>
       <br><b><a href = "https://github.com/wisebits">Wisebits URL Shortner</a></b>
       <br>Developed a secured service that allows authorized users to generate and share shortened URLs.
 Registered users can create a shortened URL that is secure and shareable among users with appropriate permissions.
 The service was built in Ruby (Sinatra) using Slim and Bootstrap for the client application.
-We used heroku and postgres to host our services.
-We made use of Rbnacl cryptographic libraries for implementing security features <a href = "https://github.com/cryptosphere/rbnacl">https://github.com/cryptosphere/rbnacl</a>
+We used heroku and postgres to host our services and databases.
+We made use of Rbnacl cryptographic libraries for implementing security features: <a href = "https://github.com/cryptosphere/rbnacl">https://github.com/cryptosphere/rbnacl</a>
       <br><br><b><i>Gained experience in developing a secured distributed architecture which included:</i></b>

       <br>- Securing databases through SQL injection, mass assignment restrictions, ORM based encryption